Lena is a foodie and home cook from the SF Bay Area with a passion for Spanish flavors and traditional cooking with a modern touch.

 - When the milk in the saucepan shows signs of beginning to bubble around the edges, remove it from the heat and remove the cinnamon stick.
 Whisking constantly, add the warm milk to the cornstarch mixture little by little until completely incorporated.

-- Return this custard to the stove, add the lemon zest, and turn back on to a low heat.
+- Return this custard to the stove, add the lemon zest, and turn back on to low heat.
 Cook for 10 minutes, stirring constantly so that it does not scorch.
-By this time the pudding should be thick.
+By this time, the pudding should be thick.
 Pour it into a flat-bottomed rectangular dish or directly into shaped molds.
 Chill overnight or at least 4 hours.

 - After chilling, cut the custard into squares or remove from your molds.
 Beat the two eggs and set up a breading station with flour in one bowl, eggs in the next, and breadcrumbs in the last.